linebender/druid/docs/src/lens.md

 to use fancier sorts of lensing, and `map` and company can start to get out of hand; when that happens, you can always implement a lens by hand.

-### getting something from a collection
+### Getting something from a collection

-Let say your application is a contact book, and you would like a lens that focuses on a specific contact.
-A simplified version of our data looks like this:
+Your application is a contact book, and you would like a lens that focuses on a specific contact.
+You might write something like this:

 ```rust
 #[derive(Clone, Data)]